 Take Study Breaks

 Out of all my CPA exam study tips, this is one that a lot of people miss.
 You can’t study 24/7.
 Trust me.
 It’s not possible.
 If you try, you will get tired, lose focus, and just start wasting time.
 It’s important to build breaks into your study routine.
-For instance, on my Saturdays I would break for 15 minutes half way through.
+For instance, on my Saturdays, I would break for 15 minutes halfway through.